NEW YORK -- Hockey fans will click their bitterness or forgiveness over the NHL lockout by whether they tune into the games on TV.

 When the first two Stanley Cup finals after the lockout were Carolina-Edmonton and Anaheim-Ottawa, viewership cratered.
 Then the league hit a favorable stretch of large-market, big-name teams, with series that lasted at least six games, and ratings spiked.

 While still well below viewership for the NBA and Major League Baseball, hockey’s TV audiences in recent years were quite healthy, in many cases matching or exceeding pre-lockout levels in an era of ever-increasing entertainment options.
-Now, for the second time in less than a decade, the NHL must make that climb back again.

 According to Nielsen, non-cable regular-season games averaged 1.7 million viewers during the 2003-04 season, the last before the previous lockout.
 Once hockey returned, the average was 1.4 million in 2005-06.

 By last season, that number had rebounded to 1.6 million.

 When this year’s lockout-shortened slate opens Saturday, NBC will show the Los Angeles Kings raising their championship banner, then regional coverage of Blackhawks-Kings or Penguins-Flyers.
 The network plans to show the most hockey since it started televising the league after the last lockout, with 14 regular-season windows for games.

 Including cable partner NBC Sports Network, the NBC Sports Group will air 70 regular-season games.